Last year when bitcoin had its fourth drawdown of 80% in the past ten years, I thought It might be a good time to reenter that market.

 Last year the Attorney General’s Cyber-Digital Task Force issued a report, Cryptocurrency: An Enforcement Framework.
 It highlighted the “transformative potential” of cryptos saying, “Cryptocurrencies and distributed ledger technology present tremendous promise for the future, but it is critical that these important innovations follow the law.”

 The percentage of digital transactions attributed to criminal activities is small.
 But there are important national security, public health, and safety threat issues that need to be considered.
 Treasury Secretary Yellen, formally an economics professor and Federal Reserve Chairperson, has expressed concern about bitcoin’s use by terrorists and criminals.
 She said, “We really need to examine ways in which we can curtail their use and make sure money laundering doesn’t occur through those channels.”

 Secretary of Energy Granholm said our enemies are now capable of shutting down the power grid.
 She stated, “There are thousands of attacks on all aspects of the energy sector and the private sector generally… it’s happening all the time.”

-Ransomware demands have become rampant and are increasing.
+Ransomware demands have become rampant.
 Attorney General Merrick Garland told Congress that cyber-extortion is a “very, very serious threat that is getting worse.”
 In 2020, there were 2474 ransomware cases reported to the FBI.
 This was a 66% increase from the prior year.
 An estimated $350 million was paid in 2020 to hackers.
 This was 311% more than in 2019.
 Many cases go unreported because businesses do not want the negative publicity.

 The Colonial Pipeline attack that shut down energy supplies to the East coast brought public attention to how ransomware can threaten our infrastructure and national security.